 However, the real suspicion that lingers above this affair is that of collusion.
 This, I stress, would need to be proved on a case-by-case basis.
 Were the conveyancers retained by the developers?
 Were they formally acting for them in the sense that there was a conflict of interests?
 If this is the case, then morally and commercially this is betrayal.
 Any such conveyancers are the real villains and, owing to this treachery, villains of a truly terrible kind.

 If such conveyancers were full solicitors, they would be fiduciaries in which case such a conflict would be legally actionable.
-Even if they were not, would a court consider them to be fiduciaries on the facts?
-If so, the lessees’ cases are made slightly easier is (cutting a long legal story very short) that, for compensation, the burden of proof of causation is reversed and the level of explanation of that conflict of interest – namely how the rent escalator clause favours the landlord – must be commensurate with the lessees’ sophistication and understanding (Farah Constructions Pty Ltd v Say-Dee Pty Ltd HCA 22, (2007) 230 CLR 89 ), i.e. it is more likely the court would say unless it were spelled out, the conveyancers were in breach of duty.
+Even if they were not, a court might consider them to be fiduciaries on the facts.
+If so, the lessees’ cases are made slightly easier is (cutting a long legal story very short) that, for compensation, the burden of proof of causation is reversed (Swindle v Harrison 4 All ER 705 (CA)) and the level of explanation of that conflict of interest – namely how the rent escalator clause favours the landlord – must be commensurate with the lessees’ sophistication and understanding (Farah Constructions Pty Ltd v Say-Dee Pty Ltd HCA 22, (2007) 230 CLR 89 ), i.e. it is more likely the court would say unless it were spelled out, the conveyancers were in breach of duty.
 There is still a six-year limitation period for compensation, but there are exceptions to be considered.

 To the lawyers reading this: apologies for the lack of detail.
 To the non-lawyers: apologies for the length.
 To any victims of this scandal: don’t get your hopes up too high.
 But there is a sliver of a chance.